bandprotocol/bandchain-docs-v2/docs/products/pricefeed-module/getting-started.md

 )
 ```

-### Replace tendermint with cometbft
+### Replace Tendermint with CometBFT

-The pricefeed module now uses the version implemented by cometbft.
-Therefore, to replace the tendermint version, kindly add this line in `go.mod`.
+The pricefeed module now uses the version implemented by CometBFT.
+Therefore, to replace the Tendermint version, kindly add this line in `go.mod`.

 ```
 replace (